IDMNYU/audiolab/docs/synths.md

 Some modules have additional colors, such as lavender jacks for passive connectors on the 73-75 Adaptor module and orange for the AC-coupled (-5V or 5V) comparator jack on the Random Source Smooth/Stepped Generator module.

 As noted above, these conventions describe the kind of voltage being delivered, not *how* you're going to use it.
-As in the image above, the output area of the module has black, blue, and red jacks, but all of them could be used to generate audio or control voltage.
+As in the image above, the output area of the module has black, blue, and red jacks, but all of them can be used to generate either audio patched into the speakers or control voltage patched into another module.

 Serge modules use small knobs to control parameters, often in conjunction with control voltage.
 Knobs that *scale* (multiply) an input voltage and knobs that *offset* (add to) an input voltage are distinguished on the panel graphics.